Video Game / Nether

 - An Axe to Grind: One of the better melee weapons is a medieval battle axe, described as "probably looted from a museum".

 - Bribing Your Way to Victory: In a Shocking Swerve, the game went from a "pay real money for cosmetic items" model to a full "pay to win" model with most major game items buyable with real cash, while the price of most items using the in-game currency has been jacked up so high that it's impractical to buy them with game money earned in-game.
-A business model the devs had original promised to never implement.
-Not coincidentally, this switch occurred at the same time Phosphor Games "abandoned ship" and transferred all responsibility to the game to "Nether Productions".
+A business model the devs had originally promised to never implement.
+Not coincidentally, this switch occurred at the same time Phosphor Games "abandoned ship" and transferred all responsibility to the game to "Nether Productions."
+When Phosphor regained control over development, they reverted this change.

 - Crapsack World: It's your typical post-apocalypse.
 Society has recovered enough that there are violence-free "safe zones" where some degree of societal order exists, but pretty much anything goes outside their walls.
 Oh, and there are also the hordes of flesh-hungry Nether.